 In order to define consignments for customs purposes, anyone shipping commercial goods into or out of the EU needs to supply information at both parcel and product level in Delivery Manager.

-From 1 January 2021, you will also need to supply the same level of information when moving goods between:
+From 1 January 2021, you also need to supply the same level of information when moving goods between:

 Great Britain (England, Scotland and Wales), or the Isle of Man, and the EU.

 You can then generate the required Customs Documentation.

 Both parcel and product level information are needed whenever you apply for EORI Numbers,

 When creating and allocating consignments at parcel and product level, you are advised to use the Shipping API as opposed to the Delivery Manager user interface, to ensure maximum security and flexibility.

 To be able to add the requisite level of detail within a consignment, you need to set the mandatory

 false (refer to the Properties needed to Call or Create a Consignment).

 This will then allow you to set the

 parcelWeight (mandatory in Delivery Manager and post-Brexit) and parcel dimensions (refer to the Parcels Array).